Switzerland is well-known for its breathtaking scenery. In fact, mountains in Switzerland cover 60 percent of the land area.

-1. The Matterhorn
+1. The Matterhorn – Huge snow pyramid

-Matterhorn is located in the Valais region where you will find some of the highest mountains in Switzerland.
-It is 4478m tall.
 The mountain sits on the Swiss-Italian border and with its jagged tooth-like appearance it amazes everyone.
 Matterhorn completely dominates the resort of Zermatt.

-Be advised that only the most skilled mountain climbers can climb the Matterhorn.
+In addition, be advised that only the most skilled mountain climbers can climb the Matterhorn.

 Some people who don’t want to climb the mountain but still decide to come close stay overnight at the Monta Rosa hut.